etnbrd/dotfiles/README.md

 `bin/bootstrap` will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

-The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

 ## tags

 Topics can be common for all your architecture, or can be specified by tags.
-If you want to have an arch-linux specific topic, you can specify it in the name of the topic : `system[arch]` In `zshrc` you can then specify which tags to load (for the moment, only one tag can be loaded, and only one tag can be specified by topic).
+If you want to have an arch-linux specific topic, you can specify it in the name of the topic : `system[arch]` In `.localrc` you can then specify which tags to load.
+Tags are comma separated.
+As an example a topic like `system[arch,dev]` would match the tags `TAGS=ubuntu,dev`, because of the tag dev.

 ## topics